-- Speakers must register by 12.00 noon on the business day prior to the meeting. - A written copy of the presentation must be provided to Council by 12.00noon the business day prior to the meeting.
-This can be done by emailing council.meetings@esc.nsw.gov.au or hard copy at Council's main office in Moruya, the Batemans Bay and Narooma libraries. - Public Forum will commence at the beginning of the meeting. - Each speaker is permitted to address Public Forum for up to 7 minutes.
+- Speakers must register by 12.00 noon on the business day prior to the meeting. - A written copy of the presentation is encouraged to be provided to Council by 12.00noon the business day prior to the meeting.
+This can be done by emailing council.meetings@esc.nsw.gov.au or hard copy at Council's main office in Moruya, the Batemans Bay and Narooma libraries. - Public Forum will commence for one hour from 12.30pm to 1.30pm. - Each speaker is permitted to address Public Forum for up to 7 minutes.
 No extensions will be granted. - You may use and distribute printed information and image. - Council accepts no responsibility for any defamatory comments made by speakers in respect of anything said or any material presented to the Council.